 Reynolds Recital Hall

 Reynolds Recital Hall is the main performance venue for the School of Music and home of the Multimedia Series, MSU’s concert series combining electronic music, multichannel audio and sound diffusion, video, animation, and live performance.
 The Multimedia Series features an international selection of multimedia works alongside compositions by MSU students.
-The series features a multi-speaker sound diffusion system made up of Yamaha DXR Series Speakers and a Behringer X32 digital console.
+The series features an immersive audio sound diffusion system made up of Yamaha DXR Series Speakers and a Allen & Heath SQ7 digital console.